LASERBEET/resume/README.md

-๒👋 Hi there!
+ # 👋 Hi there!
 I'm Bank

  Welcome to my GitHub Profile — this serves as my interactive resume
+ # 💼 About Me

 - 🔭Studying Computer Science at Huachiew Chalermprakiet University